themepost/basic-free/README.md

 ## Basic Ghost Theme: Free Edition

 Basic by [Themepost](http://themepost.dev/basic).
-Basic is a clean and minimalist blogging theme for Ghost.
-Designed to provide a seamless, text-focused experience.
-Perfect for writers and content creators who value simplicity and readability, this theme puts your content front and center, offering a distraction-free platform for storytelling.
+Basic theme for Ghost is all about simplicity, focusing purely on the text to enhance readability and storytelling..

 ## Live Demo
 [Live Demo](https://themepost.dev/previews/basic)